HewlettPackard/squest/docs/manual/service_catalog.md

 A service can have then multiple operation of type `UPDATE` and `DELETE` that allow to manage the lifecycle of instances that have been created via the `CREATE` operation.

->**Note:** Surveys in Squest are actually surveys attached to each job templates in your Tower/AWX.
-Squest can only disable the ones that you don't want to be filled by your end users.
-Those fields, if declared as mandatory on Tower/AWX, will need to be filled anyway by the admin when approving a request.

 ## Provisioning a service

 When a user request for the first time a service, an instance is created automatically and set to "pending" state on Squest.